 Best Beach for Long Walks

-All our Beaches!
+All Our Beaches!

 The stretch of Oregon coastline near Florence features many long swaths of uncrowded, serene beaches just perfect for total immersion in nature.
 Slip your shoes off and walk, hand-in-hand with a loved one, with your dog, with your children, or in solo reflection across the sands.
 Please always let someone know where you are going, stay off rocks and logs, and watch for unexpected waves.
 Enjoy the ocean breezes, the salty air, the roar of the ocean and the cry of the gulls.